Samuel Romilly: Abolitionist

 Romilly was a vocal opponent of the slave trade.
 His interest came early in life, by the time of his meeting in 1783 with the Abbé Raynal, whose Histoire des deux Indes he had read.
 He gave his support to William Wilberforce's abolition campaign.

-During the parliamentary debate on the Slave Trade Bill, Romilly paid tribute to Wilberforce, saying that his leadership had "preserved so many millions of his fellow creatures."
+During the parliamentary debate on the Slave Trade Bill, Romilly paid tribute to Wilberforce, stating that his leadership had "preserved so many millions of his fellow creatures."
 As he concluded his remarks, Romilly was greeted with a standing ovation by other Members of Parliament, a reaction that very rarely occurred in the House of Commons.
 Wilberforce himself sat with his head in his hands, tears streaming down his face.